Updated October 5th, 2022

 How are you representing your business to those who do not yet know you?

 Does your website leave something to be desired?
 Even worse, are you missing a website?
-When you sign up for MassageBook, you get a fully functional website that allows for online booking, which seamlessly integrates with the app and your calendar.
-This makes it easier for someone to do business with you and easier to get your schedule the way you want it.
+When you sign up for MassageBook, you get a fully functional website that includes your bio, contact info, service menu, reviews, online booking, and more.
+This all makes it easier for someone to do business with you and to convert website visitors into paying clients.

 But maybe people don’t even have to go to your website every time.
 When you use MassageBook’s Reserve with Google integration, you can remove that step by allowing clients to book appointments directly through Google search.
 When your Google My Business page pops up, there’s a button that says “Book Now” that lets clients choose their time slot and service right then.
 Boom!
 It’s never been quicker.